ThatXliner/cardcutter/README.md

 ### 1. Enter Source Information
 - Paste the article URL in the "Article URL" field
-- The app will automatically extract metadata
+- The app will automatically extract metadata (AI may be used if API key is provided to help extract fields that weren't detected)
 - Review and adjust citation fields as needed
 - Add your school code (e.g., "VCHS CL")